Master’s Application Snapshot:

 Who can apply?

-Seniors who have not applied to the program yet, may request to take coursework for graduate credit.
+Seniors who have not applied to the program yet may request to take coursework for graduate credit.
+To take courses for graduate credit, please follow the instructions on the Grad School website.
 Students must still apply to the program and be accepted by both the graduate school and the ADPR graduate admissions committee.

 Recent Graduates who were advertising or public relations majors and who graduated in the past three years may apply.